lance-gg/spaaace/README.md

 # MetaverseCloud SDK

-This integrates the [MetmaverseCloud SDK](https://github.com/metaversecloud-com/mc-sdk-js), which makes it possible to use it within topia.io worlds.
+This integrates the [MetaverseCloud SDK](https://github.com/metaversecloud-com/mc-sdk-js), which makes it possible to use it within topia.io worlds.

 Key features: